 Just as in ice hockey, sled hockey is played with six players (including a goalie) at a time.
 Players propel themselves on their sled by use of spikes on the ends of two, thirty-inch-long sticks, enabling a player to push him/herself as well as shoot and pass ambidextrously.
 Sled Hockey is open to adult/junior male and female athletes with: amputation/limb loss, spinal cord injury/wheelchair-users and cerebral palsy/brain injury/stroke.

-Adaptive Sports Ohio is proud to offer three adult/junior competitive teams, the Cleveland Monsters, Wooster Wildcats, Youngstown Boom, and Toledo Walleye.
+Adaptive Sports Ohio is proud to offer four adult/junior competitive teams, the Cleveland Monsters, Wooster Wildcats, Youngstown Boom, and Toledo Walleye.

 Our sled hockey teams are governed by USA Hockey.
 Visit USA Hockey’s Sled Hockey page to learn more about the rules and history of the game.